samarakinglogo.jpg

 samarakinglogobanner.jpg

-9 Responses to “Read Between the Sheets”
+9 comments on “Read Between the Sheets

 Welcome to the first official posting of Read Between the Sheets!
 I have a lot of exciting things planned for you, including the first monthly Hot Spot question (to be posted soon), a hot blog series entitled, The Grown & Sexy Club.
 However, I am excited to get things underway with a hot interview with the talented Author Gwyneth Bolton!
 Check out this hot interview in the Literary Divas section!